 Images can be imported directly as a stamp without having to create and save the stamp.
-Any of the any of the supported image formats (png, jpg, jpeg, jpe, gif, tif & tiff.) can be used.
+Any of the supported image formats (\png, \jpe, \jpe, \jpe, \gif, \tif & \tiff.) can be used.

 Note: When importing an image directly as a stamp the image will be converted to a JPEG and inserted as is.